Glory42/Algorithm-Visualizer/README.md

 A simple Algorithm Visualizer that I made while studying algoritms that helps visualizing the how the algoritms work.

 ## ✨ Features
+- Selecting which type of algorithm to visualize.
-- Selecting which sorting algorithm to choose.
+- Selecting which algorithm to visualize.
 - Adjusting the speed of the algorithm.

 ## 🚀 How to Run